 This inflammation can be painful and cause problems with digestion, nausea, diarrhea, and loss of appetite.

-While most cases of Crohn’s are diagnosed in adults, 25 percent of all Crohn’s cases are diagnosed in people under 20.
+While most cases of Crohn’s are diagnosed in adults,

 The symptoms of Crohn’s depend on how much of the digestive tract is affected and on the individual child.
 Symptoms might include: